 How many recommendations should I get?
 Who should write these recommendations?

-Most programs require 3 letters of recommendation, with one being from your department chair or residency program director.
+Most programs require three letters of recommendation, with one being from your department chair or residency program director.
 A recommendation from your local EMS director, or any EMS faculty in your department, is very helpful and recommended.
-However, like with all fellowship and job applications, having a good recommendation from your department chair and/or residency program director are equally as important, as they demonstrate your overall ability as physician as well as your personal character.
+Having a good recommendation from your department chair and/or residency program director is equally as important, as it demonstrates your overall ability as a physician as well as your personal character.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 Almost all EMS fellowships will accept physicians who have been practicing as attendings before applying.
 The key is to ensure that you stay involved with EMS as part of your practice.
 Again, fellowship programs are looking to train people who will remain committed to EMS.
 However, it is important to note that many people find it hard to “switch back” to a trainee rank, salary, and lifestyle after being an attending.
 Most fellows come directly out of residency.

 Most EMS fellowships do not differentiate between MD and DO applicants.